FAFSA and CSS Profile

 I have some money put away for this year, but next year I may need some aid.
 Will I still be eligible?

 Any student who submits the FAFSA will be considered for financial aid.
-Also, you are eligible for loans even if you chose not to take them during the previous year.
+Also, you are eligible for the Federal Direct Student loans even if you chose not to take them during the previous year.

 Since I have yet to file my federal income taxes, should I still complete the FAFSA?

-If you have not filed your taxes and the FAFSA deadline is approaching, you need to submit your best estimates and complete the FAFSA.
+Good News!
+The FAFSA now operates on a prior prior year analysis, this means you should have already filed your taxes that are required for this current year's FAFSA.
 Failing to meet the deadline could disqualify you from consideration for grant aid.
-We do not require tax forms from everyone.
+We do not require Tax Transcripts or W&M forms from everyone.
 After we receive your FAFSA, we may request additional information including a tax transcript.
 We will send this request to you via email.
-Please remember to sign everything that you send to us.
+Please remember to put your student Id# (starts with 931) on everything that you send to us.
 Please do NOT send anything unless we request it.
 We will only request a tax transcript if we deem it necessary to verify your submitted tax information.

 This could have happened for different reasons: